shaylarihosain/Scripps-College-Journal/README.md

 Adobe Creative Cloud 2021
 2 GB of free space recommended, 0.2 GB required

-_These requirements will automatically change every year starting in 2023 until 2027_
+_Software requirements will automatically change every year starting in 2023 until 2027_

 # FAQ
 **I'm on Windows.
 How do I access the design system?**